simonajsimona/sjs-website/content/tutorial/example.md

 type = "docs"  # Do not modify.

 # Add menu entry to sidebar.
-linktitle = "Example Page"
-[menu.tutorial]
-  parent = "Example Topic"
-  weight = 1
+linktitle = "Introduction to R (University of Zambia)" [menu.tutorial] parent = "Workshops" weight = 1
 +++

-In this tutorial, I'll share my top 10 tips for getting started with Academic:

-## Tip 1

-...

-## Tip 2

-...
+Download a folder containing the lab handouts and datasets here